 So many of us mull over the idea of a career break, then file it away under “would be nice to do sometime”.
 Lindsay (pictured above) believes that if you’re in a situation where you could take a break, you should just go for it.

 “I didn’t really overthink it, it just seemed like something that was the natural next step for me,” she says.
-“I don’t want to be cheesy and say YOLO and things like that, but I do think there’s a point in seizing the day, and actually when it’s right, just take that moment.
-Because you can always re-group and get back into your career… If it’s something that you want to do, I think you should explore it, and you should jump right in.”
+“I don’t want to be cheesy and say YOLO and things like that, but I do think there’s a point in seizing the day, and actually when it’s right, just take that moment.”

 Read more: Want a happy career?
 Replace what with why

 Having worked in HR, Lindsay has seen plenty of people come up against the same decision she’s just taken.
-And – although she actually quit her career – she believes the tide is turning when it comes to how bosses feel about their employees taking a career break.
+And – although she actually quit her career – she believes the tide is turning when it comes to how bosses feel about their employees taking sabbatical leave.

 “People get nervous that perhaps it will impact their future progression,” she says.
-“Or could it could the job market.
+“Or could it be a bad move, given the job market.
 There is volatility there, it’s not necessarily that jobs are a-plenty.
 But I also feel like sometimes you have to be less risk-adverse, and just take that leap of faith.

 “I would say that employers look at it favourably,” she adds.
 “I think they want people to come back to the workforce who are re-charged and ready to sink their teeth into a new project or something, rather than people getting jaded and cynical and tired.”

 The general perception around taking a career break is that you’ll do all the planning before you go.
 We tend to think that you’ll know ahead of time where you’ll be, and what you’ll do in your career when your break comes to an end.
-You’ll also fire up motivation for the trip fully beforehand, and be sure of what you’re doing.
+You’ll also fire up motivation for the trip fully beforehand.

 But Lindsay’s experience has been that she’s built up momentum while on the road.
 By taking one major change – the decision to pause her career and travel – she’s opened her world up to a series of new ideas.
 And in doing so, she endorses the choice she originally made.